apache/superset/superset-frontend/temporary_superset_ui/superset-ui/packages/superset-ui-core/README.md

 a high-level it supports:

 - `CSRF` token authentication
+  - a token may be passed at configuration time, else the client will handle fetching and passing the token in all subsequent requests.
-  - queues requests in the case that another request is made before the token is received
+  - queues requests in the case that another request is made before the token is received.
-  - it checks for a token before every request, an external app that uses this can detect this by catching errors, or explicitly checking `SupersetClient.isAuthorized()`
+  - it checks for a token before every request, and will fail if no token was received or if it has expired.
+In either case the user should be directed to re-authenticate.
 - supports `GET` and `POST` requests (no `PUT` or `DELETE`)
 - timeouts
 - query aborts through the `AbortController` API